gamerover98/ToolBox-Android/README.md

 ToolBox Android Application was made for the Android exam of the Informatic technologis for the software prodution of Uniba Italy University.

 Authors (MAGR group):
-- @gamerover98 (PM and java developer): 60% of the project.
+- [gamerover98](https://github.com/gamerover98 "gamerover98") (PM and java developer): 60% of the project.
-- @RaffSStein (java developer): 20% of the project.
+- [RaffSStein](https://github.com/RaffSStein "RaffSStein") (java developer): 20% of the project.
-- @Gip94 (Material Design and user interface): 10% of the project.
+- [Gip94](https://github.com/Gip94 "Gip94") (Material Design and user interface): 10% of the project.
-- @zack-97 (Material Design and user interface): 10% of the project.
+- [zack-97](https://github.com/zack-97 "zack-97") (Material Design and user interface): 10% of the project.

 ### Introduction
 ToolBox is an Android Application that offers to the user the opportunity to make the most of the sensors of its own device.
 You can use a tool to make a measure and save it into your device or remotely on the google firebase cloud.
 It uses the remote firebase database to keep registered accounts (or google logins) and user data.